 Alpaca: Profile and Information

-Alpaca, which is known scientifically as Vicugna pacos, is a South American species of camelid mammal.
+Alpaca, known scientifically as Vicugna pacos, is a South American species of camelid mammal.

 It is often mistaken for the llama.
-Alpacas are obviously smaller in size when compared to the llamas which are larger.
+Alpacas are smaller in size than llamas, which are larger.

-The two animals are closely linked, as such, they can crossbreed successfully.
+The two animals are closely linked so that they can crossbreed successfully.

 The Alpacas and Llamas are thought to have been domesticated from guanaco and vicuña, their relatives in the wild.

-Alpacas, unlike llamas that are bred for the purpose of being used as working animals, are bred mainly for fiber.
+Unlike llamas bred to be used as working animals, alpacas are bred mainly for fiber.

-For instance, the alpaca fiber is used to make woven and knitted, just like the sheep’s wool.
+For instance, alpaca fiber makes woven and knitted wool, just like sheep’s wool.

-Body language is the alpaca’s mode of communication, and the most common among this mode of communication is spitting which shows that they are distressed, or afraid.
+Body language is the alpaca’s mode of communication, and the most common mode of communication is spitting, which shows that they are distressed or afraid.

 The male’s alpacas are very hostile compared to the females.